Zsoren/pdsnd_github/README.md

 ### Description

 This project uses Python to explore bike share data for three major U.S. cities: Chicago, New York City, and Washington.
-It is an interactive experience that allows users to view descriptive statistics on historical bike share usage, allowing for filtering on city, and month or day of week.
+It is an interactive experience that allows users to view descriptive statistics on historical bike share usage.
+Users have the ability to for filter on city, as well as either month or day of week.

 ### Files used
 * chicago.csv